simonemargio/Client-Server-Game/README.md

 Inside, you can find information about:
 -   Used door.
--   Map information (such as number of objects).
+-   Map information (such as a number of objects).
 -   Complete map printing with appropriate indicators to show the location of each object.
 -   Information on the correct login or not of a user.
--   The starting position of a user in the map.
+-   The starting position of a user on the map.
 -   Information about moving each user.
 -   A player's exit from the game.
 -   More ...